 A well-planned budget can help move a project forward because it's a roadmap.
 With an interior design budget, a homeowner has a specific amount or a range that they cannot exceed when completing the project.
-New construction home buyers should set this budget early, even if they aren't using a professional interior designer.
+New construction home buyers should set this budget early, and account for design expenses when choosing a home builder.

 But how is that interior design budget determined?
 It varies, but certain elements should be included, and the sum of the average cost will help determine the overall budget.
 If working with a professional designer, the interior design budget must include their specific fees, from consultation to design concept and plans, management, and even travel expenses.

 Homeowners don't have to hire a professional interior designer.
 There are online design tutorials, videos, and several options for interior design software that can walk a homeowner through the process step by step.
 At the heart of any budget is a realistic plan for how much can be spent on each room and design element while considering quality, customization, and any special installation fees.